danrneal/bookshelf-app/README.md

 #### 405: Method Not Allowed

-This is returned when the incorrect request method is specified at an endpoint (i.e. Attempting to delete with specifying a specific book to delete)
+This is returned when the incorrect request method is specified at an endpoint. (i.e. Attempting to delete with specifying a specific book to delete)

 #### 422: Unprocessable Entity

-This is returned when the request is to be fuffilled in some way (i.e. Attempting to update a book that has previously been deleted)
+This is returned when the request is unable to be fuffilled in some way. (i.e. Attempting to update a book that has previously been deleted)

+#### 500: Internal Server Error

+This is returned when something there is a problem with the server.

 ### Endpoints